Dan-Mqs/django-miniblog/README.md

 Create a file named "keyfile.py" in the folder "Miniblog_project/Miniblog_Project/"

-In "keyfile.py" write the code - set <your_key> value to any string to use as a key:
+In "keyfile.py" write the following code (set <your_key> value to any string to use as a key):
 ```
 key_string = '<your_key>'
 ```

 Run:
 ```
-python manage.py migrate
+py manage.py migrate
 ```

 Create admin account: